chenaciousD/blabla/content/posts/2017-18-08---Category Innovation Framework for Large CPG.md

 <img src="/media/Toyota-Technology-Research.jpg" alt="AGL" width="600"/>

-The team came up with a unique way of expressing distinct concepts through fictional movie posters and narratives that expressed core ideas of each concept.
  We created eight movie poster concepts, each narrative was based on different types of relationships that could inspire different types of car and driver relationships and interactions.

 ## The Outcome